jodeks-datapacks/Sleep/README.md

 **2.** Change how many players have to sleep to skip the night in the config

+**3.** Use percentage instead of amount of players

-**3.** Change if the night should be instantly skipped or just accelerated in the config
+**4.** Change if the night should be instantly skipped or just accelerated in the config

-**4.** Change how long it should take to skip the night in the config
+**5.** Change how long it should take to skip the night in the config

-**5.** Set for yourself a notification for when you can sleep
+**6.** Set for yourself a notification for when you can sleep

+**7.** Change how names should get displayed in the actionbar

+**8.** Compatible with my [AFK Announcer](https://modrinth.com/datapack/afk-announcer) datapack/mod so players that are afk do not need to sleep to skip the night (you can change that with the config)

 ![One player is sleeping](https://cdn.modrinth.com/data/cached_images/aeb01f99d34880e1fa6cf637c6e06f233a0cbcf1.png)